kafkalainen/doom_nukem/README.md

 # Design Reasonings
 - We decided to pursue a track of creating Duke Nukem engine.
 - Player field of vision is calculated as radians, and are then translated to pixels using how much they use screen space.
+- Switched from Build engine to complete 3D engine using matrices and meshes.

 # Biggest blocks
 - Linked list to Cycle list